woojiahao/Taiga/docs/argument_types.md

 * **upperRange** - Integers passed will be checked to ensure they are not greater than the specified upperRange

 ### RoleId
-Arguments passed will be checked to confirm that they correspond to an existing role id of a role in the server
+Arguments passed will be checked to confirm that they correspond to an existing role id of a role in the server.

+Arguments can also be the name of the role without any spaces.

 ### Sentence
-Arguments passed will be checked to confirm that the argument is not blank
+Arguments passed will be checked to confirm that the argument is not blank.

 ### UserId
 Arguments passed will be checked to confirm that the argument is a valid user id of a user in the server.